yudhastyawan/lindu-software/README.md

 </p>
 Progress of Lindu Software Codes (for seismological data processing: determining and relocating hypocenter; traveltime tomography)

-This is the development codes for the future relase
+This is the development branch for the future release.

 # Developer
 If you would like to be the collaborator of this software, you could use these several steps for making your own environment in Lindu software repository.